mkjanke/ESP32-Nextion-NOW/README.md

 Note that Nextion responses are formatted and sent as ASCII representation of the hexadecimal emitted by Nextion

+The companion app to this: https://github.com/mkjanke/ESP32-Now-JSON-GW.
+This gateway app receives ESP-NOW broadcasts and forwards them to an attached serial port.

 Key components:

 * ESP_NOW callback: